openjusticeok/spi-2023/README.md

 - `{dplyr}` -- this package provides easy and convenient functions for manipulating data.
 We can use it to filter and sort our data in various ways, add new variables / columns to our data, and much more.
 - `{readr}` -- this package includes functions for reading in all sorts of data.
 It can handle `.csv` files as well as `.rds` files, so it's what we'll use to load up our data into R.
+- `{lubridate}` -- this package has several useful functions for working with dates / times, which can be tricky.
 - `{ggplot2}` -- this is the premier graphing package in R. We'll be using it to make some fun graphs (and maybe even a map!) using our data.

 You can install each of them using the R function `install.packages()`.
 All R functions use this `word()` format -- the word at the beginning tells R which function we're using, and the parentheses are where we'll put the "arguments" we're supplying to the function.
 In this case, the only argument we need to provide is to tell it which package we want to install.